 Certain applications of turbidity measurement, such as the monitoring of iron oxide content in power plant water circuits, the monitoring of drinking water filtration, and the measurement of dust particles in exhaust gases, require the detection of extremely low solids concentrations.

 Because the intensity of the light scattered by the few particles present is very low, the limitations of the scattered light principle are shown up by these applications.
 For the reasons stated in the following, it is not possible to reach the zero value, i.e. the point at which all light is absent.
-For one thing a p amount of light will always occur in the medium measured as a result of molecular scatter and the presence of residual particles, and for another the flow cell will always be susceptible to so-called instrument stray light.
+For one thing a small amount of light will always occur in the medium measured as a result of molecular scatter and the presence of residual particles, and for another the flow cell will always be susceptible to so-called instrument stray light.

 The amount of instrument stray light is an indication of the optical quality of a turbidimeter.
-In the Sigrist process turbidimeter for pure water, the instrument stray light is virtually eliminated by using a suitably designed flow cell.
+In the SIGRIST process turbidimeter for pure water, the instrument stray light is virtually eliminated by using a suitably designed flow cell.

-Sigrist turbidimeters indicate the inherent brightening effect unfalsified, something the user can check at any time with properly filtered water.
+SIGRIST turbidimeters indicate the inherent brightening effect unfalsified, something the user can check at any time with properly filtered water.